lizard-heart/omni-focus-start-toggl-timer/README.md

 # of-start-toggl-timer
 Start a toggl timer from within OmniFocus.
-Heavily inspired by https://github.com/benhughes/OmniToggl.

 ## setup/installation
 To add this automation to OmniFocus download this repository as a zip file or clone it.
 Then right click on the file start-timer.omnifocusjs and open in OmniFocus.